-How to Choose a Job Teaching English Abroad
+How to Choose the Right Teaching English Abroad Job

 By John Clites

 Perhaps when you read about “teaching English” you flashback to 5th grade and Miss Whitham is going on about transitive and intransitive verbs during a hot May afternoon when you really just want to be outside and play wild games with your friends…

 Or maybe that’s just me.

 You may be in the position—as I was not so long ago—of wanting to go abroad for an extended period, but searching for a way to finance your trip.
 You know (or should) that there are many teaching jobs available, but teaching English just doesn’t appeal to you.

 And I do understand.
 Teaching English isn’t nearly as glamorous as being a dive master or airline pilot or runway model.

 But teaching EFL (English as a foreign language) does have many pluses.
 First, there is a huge demand for English in many, many countries, meaning there are many jobs.
 Also, since requirements aren’t always that strict (or necessarily enforced), EFL jobs typically are the easiest ones to find abroad, if you are a native speaker or at least fluent.
 Such is the need for teachers that official red tape often can be circumvented.